-Security ratings are like credit ratings, but for the assessment of a company’s web-facing applications.
+Security ratings are like credit ratings, but for the assessment of a company’s security risk rather than credit risk.
 Where a credit rating lets a company determine the risk of lending to a prospective debtor, a security rating lets company perform due diligence and use objective decision making to determine how risky it will be to deal with another in handling data.
-The comparison even flattens out when we remember one of the key principles ofcyber resilience: that cyber risk “is actually business risk, and always has been.”
+The comparison becomes even more clear when we remember one of the key principles of cyber resilience: that cyber risk “is actually business risk, and always has been.”

 - How do security ratings work?

 Security ratings work in a similar way to a credit rating.
-A credit rating will take information about the prospective debtor – provided and purchased, public and private – to produce a grade such as AAA or AA+ (which would be a great result) down to C or D (riskier to loan to).
+A credit rating will take information about the prospective debtor – provided and purchased, public and private – to produce a grade such as AAA or AA+ (which would be a great result) down to C or D (riskier to lend to).

 First, your business needs to know the state of its own infrastructure.
 How is security performance across the enterprise?
 Can it withstand threats and attacks?
 Is it secure enough that other companies or customers will want to deal with you?
 How do you compare to industry peers?

-As part of a holistic vendor risk management strategy, your business should ensure that the security posture of every part of the supply chain to be secure.
-Security ratings help assess and manage third-party risk, where functions have been outsourced.
-Ratings allow companies to vet prospective vendors, and to inspect and recognize issues within their existing network of relationships.
+As part of a holistic vendor risk management strategy, your business should ensure that the security posture of every part of its supply chain is well understood.
+Security ratings help with third-party risk management, where functions have been outsourced to external service providers.
+Ratings allow companies to vet prospective vendors, and to inspect and recognize security issues in more opaque fourth-party vendor relationships.